harishraisinghani/angular_exercise/README.md

 * Organizes your JS
 * Helps to create really responsive sites (fast) because it only makes requests to update the existing page

+#### Key components of Angular
+1. **Directives** - HTML annotations that trigger JS behaviours (eg. show, hide, repeat).
+Live in HTML file.
+2. **Modules** - Where the application components live (eg. store, house, some noun...).
+Defined and live in app.js file
+3. **Controllers** - Where we add application behaviour.
+Created in app.js file, used in HTML file
+4. **Expressions** - How values get displayed in HTML pages.
+Used in HTML file.

 #### Directives
 * In Angular, you add behaviour to HTML through 'Directives'
 * Directive: is a marker on a HTML tag that tells Angular to run/reference some JS code